-Suunto is committed to ensuring that this website achieves Level AA conformance with the Web Content Accessibility Guidelines (WCAG) 2.0 and achieving compliance with other accessibility standards.
+Suunto is committed to achieving Level AA conformance for this website in conformance with the Web Content Accessibility Guidelines (WCAG) 2.0 and achieving compliance with other accessibility standards.
 Please contact Customer Service at USA +1 855 258 0900 (toll free), if you have any issues accessing information on this website.

 What affects the accuracy of the battery life estimation?